-How can I save money in attorney's fees after I've hired a lawyer for my divorce/paternity/m
+How can I save money in attorney's fees after I've hired a lawyer for my divorce or paternity case?

 So, you've bitten the bullet and slapped down a big retainer to hire an attorney for your divorce, paternity or modification case.

-Now, are there any ways to save money so you can stretch that retainer out as long as possible and maybe even avoid that dreaded call from your attorney's office asking for more money?
+Now, are there any ways to save money so you can stretch that retainer out as long as possible and maybe even avoid that dreaded call from your attorney's office asking you to replenish that retainer?

 The answer is yes.